An impressive video wall can be a significant boost to your business. However, a poor one can easily ruin it.

 Decide what you hope to gain by using a video wall:

 How do you want to engage with the viewer?
 What do you want to achieve as the final result?
-This will give you an idea of what kind of wall solution you need.
+This will give you an idea of what wall solution you need.

 Think about the location:

 The venue and location of your wall can make a massive difference to what type of wall you require.
-If you are planning an outdoor event, then the screens need to reflect this – or rather, not reflect it!
+If you plan an outdoor event, the screens must reflect this – or instead, not remember it!
 Indoor venues need different brightness and tonal quality.
-The positioning of the audience, including sight lines and optimal viewing distance should all be considered.
+The positioning of the audience, including sight lines and optimal viewing distance, should all be considered.

-What is the right layout for your audience?
+What is the proper layout for your audience?